Gabe Zimmerman Public Service Awards

 Community Builder (Large City/Town)

 Recognizing efforts to advance community pride and connectedness through such areas as job creation and training, healthy communities, environmental and historical preservation, volunteer and philanthropic efforts, and educational advancement.
-This award is open to non-elected public service employees in any city or town with more than 100,000 people, or in Maricopa and Pima Counties.
+This award is open to non-elected public service employees in any city or town or tribal government representing more than 100,000 people, or in Maricopa and Pima counties.

 Community Builder (Small City/Town)